 Oh the Dreaded backlinks!
 How we hate to ask for them as bloggers!
-It’s the last thing on everyone’s list right?
-It almost feels like begging to be put on some team or something doesn’t it?
+It’s the last thing on everyone’s list because it’s time consuming and takes a lot of effort.
+Reaching out to high domain authority blogs almost feels like begging to be put on some better team doesn’t it?
+Even though you can reciprocate asking for them almost requires an air of humility.
 But unfortunately the Google algorithm still determines backlinks as the major indicator as the authority of a blog.
 The more backlinks you have, the higher you rank in search results.
 They sure make it tough to get ’em though.

 Plenty of services offer to get backlinks for you and it sure sounds good but be careful.
 You can get penalized by Google for this.
 Then you will lose whatever ranking you currently have and be at square one all over again.